kulysses/AklatangBayan/pages/about.md

 ## References

-We credit the following sites as our references for the information added in this site.
+We credit the following online resources as our references for the information added to this site.

-Cinemalaya. (n.d.).
-Full Length. https://cinemalaya.org/#

 Cinemalaya. (n.d.).
 Full Length. https://cinemalaya.org/#